maxmin13/aws-datacenter/README.md

 ## Configure reCaptcha:

 The reCaptcha keys are in: recaptcha.sh.
-Add the 'maxmin.it' domain to your Google account.
+Add the maxmin.it domain to your Google account.

 ## Access the website: